maikel/completes_synchronously/complete_synchronously.md

 # Exploring the Role of `is_blocking(sender, env)` in Asynchronous Operations

-1. Ensuring forward progress guarantees in case of non blocking requirements: If `is_blocking(sender, env)` is `false`, the implementation of `execution::start(op)` should not block, irrespective of external conditions beyond the thread's execution steps.
-This setting allows `start()` to proceed without waiting for external conditions, but it doesn't guarantee synchronous completion.
-This setting is useful in scenarios where blocking is not allowed, e.g., when the operation is executed on a thread pool that is shared with other operations.

-2. Managing Thread resources: A thread pool might have extra resource for blocking operations.
+1. Managing Thread resources: A thread pool might have extra resource for blocking operations.
 In this case, `is_blocking(sender, env)` can be used to determine whether the operation is blocking or not.
-If `is_blocking(sender, env)` is `true`, the operation can be executed on a thread that is allowed to block.
+If `is_blocking(sender, env)` is `true`, the operation can be executed on a thread that is allowed to be blocked.
 If `is_blocking(sender, env)` is `false`, the operation can be executed on a thread that is not allowed to block.

 # Conclusion: